oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/orders/organization-order-creation.rst

 3. In the **Order Creation** section:

    a) Clear the **Use System** checkbox if it is selected.
    b) From the **New Internal Order Status** list, select the required status.
 This option defines the :ref:`status <doc--orders--statuses--internal>` that is assigned to an order upon creation.
 This status is visible in the back-office.
-Select one of the following statuses: Open, Cancelled, Shipped, Closed, Archived.
+Select one of the following statuses: Open, Cancelled, Closed.

 #.
 Click **Save Settings**.